-It is common to see the insurance company or defendant mount a defense strategy against a car accident claim.
+It is common to see the insurance company or defendant mount a defense strategy against a car accident or motorcycle claim.
 They do this in hopes that they can have the case dismissed or the settlement lowered to preserve profit margins.
 Most car accident cases are not long-drawn-out processes.
 In fact, many settle out of court.
 “Insurance companies will throw as much stuff on the wall to see what sticks,” Brad Parker says.
 They will most likely use one of these five common defenses.

 1. Contributory and Comparative Negligence